-EDUC 500 3

-Research Methods

-CE 510 3

-Introduction to the Profession of Counseling

-CE 511 3

-Advanced Human Growth and Development

-CE 530 3

-Techniques of Counseling

-CE 540 3

-Abnormal Psychology

-CE 550 3

-Group Counseling

-CE 560 3

-Psychological Testing and Assessment

-CE 570 3

-Career Counseling

-CE 610 3

-Practicum in Counseling

-CE 625A 3

-Internship 1: CMH Counseling

-CE 625B 3

-Internship 2: CMH Counseling

-CE 634 3

-Interventions for School and

-Community Mental Health Counseling

-CE 636 3

-Seminar in Community Mental Health Counseling

-CE 637 3

-Management of Community Mental Health Programs

-CE 638 3

-Multicultural Counseling -

-CE 649 3

-Family and Couples Counseling -

-CE 699 3

-Master's Thesis ~

-Three electives 9

-In order to be awarded the degree in counselor education - agency, a student will be evaluated on the following exit criteria:

-- 1. A cumulative GPA of at least 3.0

-- 2. Successful completion of the internship

-- 3. Submission of a portfolio showing professional growth and accomplishments

-4. Successful completion of the comprehensive examination

-Advanced Certificate of Specialization In School Counseling

-Additional coursework is available for post-master's degree students seeking advanced certification in School Counseling and state counselor licenses (mental health counseling).
-Admission to these programs is accomplished through application to the School of Graduate Studies.
-The coursework required for these varies with state requirements and previous coursework of the individual student.
-Students should contact the program advisers in these areas for assistance in developing a plan of study.

-School: Appropriate master's degree; 12 credits to include: CE 631, Seminar in School Counseling; CE 621, Advanced Internship in School Counseling; CE 650 School Counseling and Special Education plus one 3-credit-hour elective selected from graduate CE courses.

-Students should contact the program advisers in these areas for assistance in developing a plan of study.
+EDUC500 Research Methods

+CE 510 Introduction to the Profession of Counseling

+CE 511 Advanced Human Growth and Development

+CE 530 Techniques of Counseling

+CE 540 Abnormal Psychology

+CE 550 Group Counseling

+CE 560 Psychological Testing and Assessment

+CE 570 Career Counseling

+CE 610 Practicum in Counseling

+CE 625A Internship 1: CMH Counseling

+CE 625B Internship 2: CMH Counseling

+CE 634 Interventions for School and CMH Counseling

+CE 636 Seminar in Community Clinical Mental Health Counseling

+CE 637 Management of Clinical Mental Health Programs

+CE 638 Multicultural Counseling

+CE 649 Family and Couples Counseling

+CE 699 Master's Thesis

+Three electives

+In order to be awarded the degree in Counselor Education - Clinical Mental Health, a student will be evaluated on the following exit criteria:

+- 1) A cumulative GPA of at least 3.0 - 2) Successful completion of the internship - 3) Submission of a portfolio showing professional growth and accomplishments - 4) Successful completion of the comprehensive examination

+Advanced Certificate of Specialization in School Counseling

+Additional coursework is available for post-master's degree students seeking advanced certification in School Counseling.
+Admission to this program is accomplished through application to the School of Graduate Studies.

+The advanced certificate is comprised of 12 credits to include: CE 631.
+Seminar in School Counseling; CE 621.
+Advanced Internship in School Counseling; CE 650.
+School Counseling and Special Education plus one 3-credit-hour elective selected from graduate CE courses.

 For further information, contact Alan Silliker at (716) 375-2368 or via email at silliker@sbu.edu.